symfony/symfony-docs/contributing/documentation/overview.rst

 .. image:: /images/docs-pull-request.png
    :align: center

-If you have made your changes based on the 2.0 branch then you need to follow the change commit link and change the base branch to be @2.0:
+If you have made your changes based on the 2.0 branch then you need to change the base branch to be 2.0 on the preview page:

 .. image:: /images/docs-pull-request-change-base.png
    :align: center